inducer/loopy/doc/reference.rst

 .. class:: LoopKernel

 Do not create :class:`LoopKernel` objects directly.
-Instead, use the following function, which takes the same arguments, but does some extra post-processing.
+Instead, use the following function, which is responsible for creating kernels:

 .. autofunction:: make_kernel